MelaniaChiru/Realtime-Chat-App/README.md

 ## 💭 Future Improvements
 * Currently, data is only perststent within the server process; If the server stops, all chat history is lost.
 A good feature to add would be to ensure that data is never lost when the server is stopped or restarted.
+* Right now, if a user creates a new channel, other users do not automatically detect the creation of this new channel.
+They have to create a 'new' channel with the same name to be able to enter that channel and see the message history and interact with it.